 The adenoid is a single mass of tissue located way in the back of the nose where the nose joins the throat.
 (Although most people say "adenoids" as if there is more one, we really have just one adenoid.)

-Why do some children need to have their adenoid removed?
+Why does my child need their adenoid removed?

-There are a number of reasons that your doctor may recommend removal of your child’s adenoid.
+There are a number of reasons that your provider may recommend removal of your child’s adenoid including:

-A less common reason to remove the adenoid is for recurrent nasal infections.
+- For recurrent adenoid infections.
 Some children have recurrent nasal infections with thick, green or yellow drainage.
-Sometimes this drainage gets better with antibiotics, but often returns when the antibiotics are stopped.
-If left untreated for a long period of time, the infection can lead to chronic inflammation of the sinuses.
-Removing the adenoid often helps this problem, but will not prevent the common cold or illnesses that cause nasal drainage.
+Sometimes this drainage gets better with antibiotics, but often returns when the antibiotics are stopped; this is a sign of chronic adenoid infection.
+Removing the adenoid can help this problem, but will not prevent the common cold or illnesses that cause nasal drainage.

 How is the adenoid removed?